starfrenzy/361-service-request/README.md

 ### What this project does:
 This microservice takes in a single dictionary and appends it to a JSON file (list) of all dictionaries.

+### Files You Need:
+- addict_client.py  -  _Copy this code and use it in your program (with adjustments)_
+- addict_server.py  -  _Run this server file as is, just before starting your program._
+- request_list.json -  _Each new dictionary is added to this file.
+Open it to see all your dictionaries._

 ### How to Use the Microservice, What to Send, and How to Send It:
 1. IMPORTANT First Step: Visit the “Building and Installing” section at [this page](https://pypi.org/project/pyzmq/) to install the ZeroMQ Python library using Terminal.
 This is the command:
 ```